icinganalysis/icinganalysis.github.io/content/aedc_tr_87_23.md

 Not every test measures section Cd with ice.
-While I can find hundreds (perhaps in the low thousand) of measured ice shapes, I can only thinks of only a few dozen where Cd was measured (most of them herein) (and fewer with Cl measured.)
+While I can find hundreds (perhaps in the low thousand) of measured ice shapes, I can only think of only a few dozen where Cd was measured (most of them herein) (and fewer with Cl measured.)
 Cd measurements add time and cost to a test.

 There are technical challenges to measuring the section drag with ice with either a force balance or wake pressure survey.